jimeh/common-flow/common-flow.md

     5. Short-term release branches MUST have a name of "release-VERSION".
 For example for version "2.11.4" the release branch name MUST be "release-2.11.4".
-    6. When using a short-term release branch to create a release, the release tag and version bump commit if used, MUST be placed directly on the short-term release branch itself.
+    6. When using a short-term release branch to create a release, the version bump commit if used, MUST be created on the short-term release branch.
+       The release tag MUST be placed on the version bump commit, or on the merge commit when using a release pull request to merge the release branch.
     7. Only very minor changes should be performed on a short-term release branch directly.
 Any larger changes SHOULD be done in the main branch, and SHOULD be pulled into the release branch by rebasing it on top of the